April, like

 Heat index

-The average heat index in April is computed to be a blazing hot 55°C (131°F).
+The heat index for April is estimated at a burning hot 55°C (131°F).

-Warning: These weather conditions are considered as extremely dangerous, as heatstroke is imminent.
+Warning: These weather conditions are evaluated as gravely dangerous, heatstroke is approaching.

 Humidity

-In April, the average relative humidity in Yangon, Myanmar, is 66%.
+The average relative humidity in April is 66%.

 Rainfall